arunbodd/nf-core_guidelines_validator/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Either an OpenAI API key OR an Anthropic API key (required only for validate and chat commands, not for harvest)
+- An Anthropic API key (required only for validate and chat commands, not for harvest)

 ### Install from source